gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 }
 ```

-Despite all the blank space, the effective value of line-height has not changed, either for the paragraph or the image itself. line-height has no effect on the image’s inline box.
+Despite all the blank space, the effective value of `line-height` has not changed, either for the paragraph or the image itself. `line-height` has no effect on the image’s inline box.
 Because the image in Figure 7-51 has no padding, margins, or borders, its inline box is equivalent to its content area, which is, in this case, 30 pixels tall.

-Nonetheless, an inline replaced element still has a value for line-height.
+Nonetheless, an inline replaced element still has a value for `line-height`.
 Why?
 In the most common case, it needs the value in order to correctly position the element if it’s been vertically aligned.
-Recall that, for example, percentage values for verticalalign are calculated with respect to an element’s line-height.
+Recall that, for example, percentage values for verticalalign are calculated with respect to an element’s `line-height`.
 Thus:

 ```css
 p {